 Annulments, Contested and Uncontested Divorce, Collaborative Divorce

 Marriage is a recognized legal relationship between two persons.
 Divorce is the process of terminating that relationship.
 Unlike other states, Florida does not recognize common law marriages.
 You are either married or not.
 The legal system provides you with a means to terminate that legal relationship, protect your parental rights and property interests, as well as confirm the duties and obligations of each party.
+If divorce is a consideration for you, we are here to help.

 You can choose to have a new and innovative method to obtain your divorce with a team of inter-disciplinary professionals.
 The method is designed to assist you and your spouse reach settlement of your divorce case before it is filed in a court of law.
 Your team members consist of an attorney for you and your spouse, a mental health provider, financial professional and your spouse.
 The team agrees to meet on several occasions over a course of time to discuss and resolve certain components of your divorce.
 Each team meeting results is memorialized in writing and preserved until the next meeting; ultimately a complete resolution is met.
-The attorneys of Benjamin-Wise Creary, PLLC are collaboratively trained to provide you with an innovative method to reach the goals of divorce without the sting of litigation.
+The attorneys of the Law Office of Sheena Benjamin-Wise are collaboratively trained to provide you with an innovative method to reach the goals of divorce without the sting of litigation.
 It is imperative that both you and your spouse choose collaboratively trained professionals and be committed to the designed process to achieve optimal success.

 The Collaborative process may also be effective for other aspects of law including paternity and modification of legal matters.